How to design a simple kitchen with minimal clutter

 The kitchen!
 It’s the beating heart of your home, and a space that brings you all together.
 Love the idea of a simple, clutter-free kitchen?
 Now is the perfect time to design a kitchen that breathes minimal living.

-Making your current layout work for you
+How can you make your current kitchen layout work for you?

 Got a “galley kitchen” that you’d rather extend?
 Before spending most of your budget on an extension, see if you can make the space work for your needs.
 A galley kitchen layout is increasingly common in smaller properties, inspired by chefs cooking at sea – where space was a premium.
-Kitchens on ships and boats have to be super space efficient and are often ingenious with storage ideas, so take a step back from your space and consider every nook and corner as potential cupboard or shelving space.
+Kitchens on ships and boats have to be super space efficient and are often ingenious with storage ideas, so take a step back from your space and consider every nook and corner as a potential cupboard or shelving space.

 Declutter, declutter, declutter